Classification in a rotational flow of two-dimensional algebras: Introduction

+where $\theta$ is the angle of rotation and $\lambda_{1}, \ \lambda_{2}$ are the principal stretches.
+Comparing this matrix with matrix (\ref{2.4}) (see below) one can see that the corresponding FA and the plane deformation have similar matrices. \end{rk}

-\end{defn} \begin{defn} An FA is called a time-homogeneous FA if the matrix $\mathcal M^{[s,t]}$ depends only on $t-s$.
-In this case we write $\mathcal M^{[t-s]}$. \end{defn} To construct an FA of type $\mu$ one has to solve (\ref{Chapman-Kolmogorov}).
+To construct an FA of type $\mu$ one has to solve (\ref{Chapman-Kolmogorov}).
 In this paper we consider one its solution for the case $m=2$ and a fixed multiplication of cubic matrices called type $C$.